carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/statefulsets/README.md

 pod "mysql-client" deleted
 ```

-## C. Where are my reads coming from?
+## C. Where are the reads coming from

 In the current setup, _writes_ are done on the master DB, whereas _reads_ can come from any DB POD.